hasufell/hasufell.github.io/posts/2022-06-29-fixing-haskell-filepaths.md

 1. dealing with legacy APIs
 2. reading filepaths from a UTF-8 encoded text file (you probably want `Text` here, but it's trivial to convert to String)
-3. a unified encoding across platforms (e.g. to send over the wire)
+3. a unified representation across platforms (e.g. to send over the wire or to serialize)

 ## How to use the new API

 Many examples are here: [https://github.com/hasufell/filepath-examples](https://github.com/hasufell/filepath-examples)

-Note that not all libraries may support the new API yet, so have a look at the [cabal.project](https://github.com/hasufell/filepath-examples/blob/master/cabal.project) if you want to start right away.
+Note that not all libraries have released support for the new API yet, so have a look at this [cabal.project](https://github.com/hasufell/filepath-examples/blob/master/cabal.project) if you want to start right away.
+Generally, you should be able to use these packages already:

+* **filepath**: provides filepath manipulation and the new `OsPath` type
+* **unix**: provides new API variants, e.g. `System.Posix.Files.PosixString` (as an alternative to `System.Posix.Files`)
+* **Win32**: similarly, provides new variants, e.g. `System.Win32.WindowsString.File`
+* **directory**: provides the new API under `System.Directory.OsPath`
+* [**file-io**](https://github.com/hasufell/file-io): companion package that provides base-like file reading/writing/opening operations

 Most end-users developing applications should be able to convert to the new API with little effort, given that their favorite libraries already support this new type.

-[System.OsPath](https://hackage.haskell.org/package/filepath-1.4.99.0/candidate/docs/System-OsPath.html) exports the same API as `System.FilePath` with some additional helpers to convert from and to `String`.
+[System.OsPath](https://hackage.haskell.org/package/filepath-1.4.100.0/docs/System-OsPath.html) exports the same API as `System.FilePath` with some additional helpers to convert from and to `String`.
 Likewise `System.OsPath.Posix`/`System.OsPath.Windows` are equivalent to `System.FilePath.Posix`/`System.FilePath.Windows`.

 So, you can just:

-1. update your dependencies lower bounds to the minimum version that supports `OsPath`
+1. update your dependencies lower bounds to the minimum version that supports `OsPath` (might need [source-repository-package](https://github.com/hasufell/filepath-examples/blob/master/cabal.project) stanzas)
-2. import `System.OsPath` instead of `System.FilePath`
+2. for `filepath` import `System.OsPath` instead of `System.FilePath`
-3. use the specialised API from your dependencies, e.g. for unix `System.Posix.Directory.PosixPath` instead of `System.Posix.Directory`
+3. use the specialised API from your dependencies (e.g. for unix `System.Posix.Directory.PosixPath` instead of `System.Posix.Directory`)
-4. there's currently no `fromString` instance, so `OverloadedStrings` doesn't work (there's no total instance, similar to [Surprising behavior of ByteString literals via IsString](https://github.com/haskell/bytestring/issues/140)).
-Instead, we provide QuasiQuoters.
+4. to write OsPath literals, use the provided [QuasiQuoters](https://hackage.haskell.org/package/filepath-1.4.100.0/docs/System-OsPath.html#v:osp).
 If you're just using an ASCII subset, you can use `System.OsPath.encodeUtf` and `System.OsPath.decodeUtf` with `fromJust`.
-5. if you want to convert between and from String in the same way the `base` library does, you can use `System.OsPath.encodeFS` and `System.OsPath.decodeFS`
+There's no `IsString` instance, see the [faq](#why-is-there-no-isstring-instance-overloadedstrings).
-6. since `base` doesn't support this new type, you'll need the companion library [file-io](https://github.com/hasufell/file-io) for opening a `Handle` and writing/reading files
+5. since `base` doesn't support this new type, you'll need the already mentioned companion library [file-io](https://github.com/hasufell/file-io) for opening a `Handle` and writing/reading files
+6. if you use legacy APIs that still use `FilePath`, there are [examples](https://github.com/hasufell/filepath-examples/blob/master/examples/Process.hs) on how to deal with them (usually `System.OsPath.encodeFS` and `System.OsPath.decodeFS`)

 A table for encoding/decoding strategies follows: